asand3r/zbx-adusers/README.md

 There is one PowerShell script:
  - zbx-adusers.ps1

-Just create "scripts" folder near your Zabbix agent binaris and copy settings from userparameter.conf file to your zabbix_agentd.conf.
-After this restart the agent.
+Just create "scripts" folder near your Zabbix agent binaris and copy settings from userparameter.conf file to your zabbix_agentd.conf and restart the the agent service.
 ![alt](https://pp.userapi.com/c844521/v844521604/112536/cREnK76m7w0.jpg)
 You can check the script by zabbix_get utility:
 ```bash